 The column order is essential to create a hierarchical structure in the dimension (several hierarchy levels for data) and to import properties.
 You can drag and drop the columns by "Field name" to change the order.

 If you want to apply two different data mapping for one column (for example, import date as property and also as Time dimension) you can clone the column and map each of the columns as you need.

 You can add a count measure to create a new column containing the number 1 for each row that has a value in the originating column and offers to import it as a new measure.
 It is similar to the Append row count measure option but for a subset of data having values in chosen column.

 The example below replaces the decimal separator comma

 , with supported decimal separator dot

 Changes in mapping

-Correct data mapping sometimes require several tries with some fails before you got the required result.
-You would like to clean up the previous attempts and always start from a clean spot.
+Correct data mapping sometimes requires several tries with some fails before you got the correct result.
+Therefore, you would like to clean up the previous attempts and always start from a clean spot.

-In case of massive changes in the several dimensions, you might need to delete the cube.
-Please open analyze tab and select an option Delete for a cube you would like to delete the previous mapping.
+In case of massive changes in several dimensions and measure, you might need to delete the cube.
+Open analyze tab and select the option Delete for a cube you would like to delete the previous mapping.